-Edinburgh’s The Clay Oven Indian Restaurant & Takeaway
+The Clay Oven – The Best Indian Restaurant in Edinburgh

 The nan breads are another delicacy which are baked in the heat emitted from the top of these ovens and a very important factor, which a great many people don’t realise, is that all clay oven cooked food has a lower calorie content than most other forms of cooking and in most occasions assists in good digestion.